cosmos/sdk-tutorials/tutorial/keeper.md

 # The Keeper

 The main core of a Cosmos SDK module is a piece called the Keeper.
 It is what handles interaction with the store (the abstraction over `tendermint`), has references to other keepers for cross-module interactions, and contains most of the core functionality of a module.

 Begin by creating the file `./x/nameservice/keeper.go` to hold the keeper for your module.
-In Cosmos SDK applications the convention is that modules live in the `./x/` folder.
+In Cosmos SDK applications, the convention is that modules live in the `./x/` folder.

 ## Keeper Struct

-To start your SDK module, add the following code to `./x/nameservice/keeper.go`:
+To start your SDK module, define your `nameservice.Keeper` in the `./x/nameservice/keeper.go` file:

 ```go
 package nameservice